 If that isn't reason enough to visit Corcovado, the trail system throughout the park is so extensive it would take hikers two to three days to trek from one side to another, which isn't uncommon as Corcovado allows camping.
 Be sure to make a stop at Corcovado Lake and La Llorona Waterfall.

+is one of the best places to surf in the area, but the rip currents can get rough, making it best for experienced surfers.
 While this town is quite small, it still offers great Costa Rican accommodations with plenty of local businesses, yoga, fishing, horseback riding, hiking and more.
 Other popular locations include Playa Uvita